• Skip to main content

 Lead, Co-Occurring Behavioral Health

-Shannon brings 14 years of broad healthcare experience and a genuine passion for patient care.
-She is board certified as a nurse practitioner in both psychiatry and primary care.
-Shannon sees patients at BrightWell Health who are in need of care for substance use disorders as well as co-occurring anxiety, depression or other behavioral/emotional health conditions.
+Shannon brings 17 years of broad healthcare experience and a genuine passion for patient care.
+She is board-certified as a nurse practitioner in both psychiatry and primary care.
+Shannon has been treating patients at BrightWell Health for the past 3 years with substance use and mental health conditions.
+She has been weaning patients off chronic benzodiazepines using the Ashton method while managing their mental health and pursuing it as her doctoral project.

 Shannon’s interest in psychiatry and substance use disorders developed after seeing many patients with these health concerns and the limited care that is available in the community.
-Shannon worked in psychiatry at the Arundel Lodge behavioral health urgent care clinic, treating patients of all ages with mental health conditions and substance use disorders.
+Shannon worked at Arundel Lodge behavioral health urgent care clinic, treating children and adults with mental health conditions and substance use disorders.

 Education